When Basirat was just 19 years old, she was already living on the streets in her home country of Nigeria. She had lost her whole family.

 It seems as if every door has been slammed in the family’s face.
 All except one – Refugee Action.

-Life is changing for the better for 13 year-old Abdullai.
+Life is changing for the better for 16 year-old Abdulahi.
 After years of being told he was lazy by doctors back home, he finally has a diagnosis.
 He has Cerebral Palsy and is being treated.
 Both boys are at school.

 Basirat is so proud of her sons.
 She said: “They are so lovely.
 They have won so many awards at school.
-Abdullai is a role model.
+Abdulahi is a role model.
 Everybody loves him, unlike back home.”

-If you’re moved by Basirat’s story, there is something you can do.
-You can fight back.
-Join us in fighting for the UK we believe in – a compassionate UK that has a proud tradition of welcoming refugees.
+If you’re moved by Basirat’s story, you can help us fight for the UK we believe in – a compassionate UK that has a proud tradition of welcoming refugees.